polymerdao/monomer/doc/docs/learn/create-an-app-with-monomer.md

     // ...
     "sync"

-    "github.com/polymerdao/monomer/x/rollup"
+    "github.com/polymerdao/monomer/x/rollup"                                     // <-- add this line
-    rolluptypes "github.com/polymerdao/monomer/x/rollup/types"
+    rolluptypes "github.com/polymerdao/monomer/x/rollup/types"                   // <-- add this line
-    rollupkeeper "github.com/polymerdao/monomer/x/rollup/keeper"
+    rollupkeeper "github.com/polymerdao/monomer/x/rollup/keeper"                 // <-- add this line
-    "github.com/polymerdao/monomer/testapp/x/testmodule"
-    testmodulekeeper "github.com/polymerdao/monomer/testapp/x/testmodule"
+    "github.com/polymerdao/monomer/testapp/x/testmodule"                         // <-- add this line
+    testmodulekeeper "github.com/polymerdao/monomer/testapp/x/testmodule/keeper" // <-- add this line
     // ...
 )
 ```

 There are a few modifications we need to make to the boilerplate Cosmos SDK app.
-Namely, we need to initialize the module's store keys, add the module to the genesis module order, and initialize the module in `app/app.go`.
+Namely, we need to

+1. Initialize the module's store keys
+2. Add the module to the genesis module order
+3. Initialize the module in `app/app.go`

 Let's walk through these changes.

 ### Setting the Store Keys
 Look for the block that initializes the KV store keys, and add the store key for `x/rollup` and `x/testmodule`: